Remediate Risk Across Cloud and On-Prem Environments

 | Total Risk | Normalized, aggregate score (from 0 to 1000) representing the risk across your cloud and on-prem environments. |

-| Vulnerabilities Remediated | The percentage of vulnerabilities that will be remediated when implementing the top 25 remediations. |
+| Vulnerability Findings Remediated | Number of vulnerability findings expected to be remediated if the top 25 remediations are implemented. |

-| Assets Update | The number of assets that will be updated if the top 25 remediations are implemented. |
+| Assets Update | Number of assets that would be updated if the top 25 remediations are implemented. |

 Remediations